SharkyZg/FCND-Controls-CPP/writeup.md

 #### 2. Implementation of roll pitch controller in C++

-In the case that the collective trust of the controller is zero, the controller returns roll and pitch rates 0.
+In the case that the collective trust of the controller is zero, the roll pitch controller returns roll and pitch rates 0.
 The reason for this is that there is no change in roll and pitch accelerations possible without thrust.
-Yaw rate is zero because yaw is controlled by another controller separately.
+Yaw rate is returned as zero because yaw is controlled by another controller separately.

 The first value `cd`(acceleration) is calculated by dividing negative collective thrust in Newtons with the mass of the drone.
-This value is used to calculate `targetR13` and `targetR23` values based on the desired x and y lateral accelerations. `targetR13` and `targetR23` values are used to calculate `R13Err` and `R23Err` error rates between target and current values from the attitude rotation matrix.
+This value is used to calculate `targetR13` and `targetR23` target rotation matrix values based on the desired x and y lateral accelerations. `targetR13` and `targetR23` values are then used to calculate `R13Err` and `R23Err` error rates between the target and the current values from the attitude rotation matrix.

-Roll and pitch rates are then calculated by using `R13Err` and `R23Err` error rates, values from the attitude rotation matrix and `kpBank` roll/pitch gain with help of the following formula:
+Commanded roll and pitch rates are then calculated by using  `R13Err`, `R23Err` error rates and `kpBank` roll/pitch gain with the help of following formula:

 ![Quad Image](./misc/screenshot_2.png)

 Source: Udacity lectures